Anthony Perosh: Return to Ultimate Fighting Championship

 Perosh next faced promotional newcomer Nick Penner on 3 March 2012 at UFC on FX 2.
 He won the fight via TKO in the first round.

 Perosh faced Ryan Jimmo on 21 July 2012 at UFC 149, losing via KO in 7 seconds.

 Perosh was expected to face Joey Beltran on 15 December 2012 at UFC on FX 6.
 However, Perosh was forced from the bout with a toe injury and replaced by Igor Pokrajac.

 In his sixth fight for the promotion since his return, Perosh faced Vinny Magalhães on 3 August 2013 at UFC 163.
 He won the fight via knockout just 10 seconds in the first round.
 This earned Perosh his first Knockout of the Night bonus award.

 Perosh faced Ryan Bader on 7 December 2013 at UFC Fight Night 33.
 He lost the fight via unanimous decision (30–27, 30–27, and 30–26).

 Perosh was expected to face Gian Villante on 28 June 2014 at UFC Fight Night 43.
 However, Perosh was forced out of the bout with an injury and was replaced by Sean O'Connell.

 Perosh faced Guto Inocente at UFC Fight Night 55 on 8 November 2014.
 He won the fight via submission in the first round.

 Perosh faced Sean O'Connell on 10 May 2015 at UFC Fight Night 65.
 He lost the fight via TKO in the first round.

 Perosh faced Gian Villante on 15 November 2015 at UFC 193.
 He lost the fight via knockout in the first round.

 Perosh announced his retirement from active competition in January 2016.

 Personal life

 Perosh previously ran Sinosic Perosh Martial Arts (SPMA), with his business and training partner, former UFC veteran Elvis Sinosic in Sydney.

-Perosh now currently runs Team Perosh Mixed Martial Arts which was established in late 2017, a martial arts school located in Sydney, Australia teaching Brazilian Jiu Jitsu, Muay Thai, kickboxing, mixed martial arts, wrestling.
-Both Instructors decided to open their Individual Gyms after they agreed that one instructor should be at one location to pay closer attention to their students.
+Perosh currently runs Team Perosh Mixed Martial Arts which was established in late 2017, a martial arts school located in Sydney, Australia teaching Brazilian jiu-jitsu, Muay Thai, kickboxing, mixed martial arts, and wrestling.
+Both Instructors decided to open their Gyms after they agreed that one instructor should be at one location to pay closer attention to their students.

 His nickname, "The Hippo," derived from his specific jiu-jitsu game; his use of pressure from the top position made his training partners frustrated and say: "Get off me you hippo!".